hlascelles/samudra/pages/team.md

 - url: https://www.linkedin.com/in/sonal-joshi-b293691b5/
   image: team-sonal.jpg
   title: <a href="https://www.linkedin.com/in/sonal-joshi-b293691b5/" target="_blank">Sonal Joshi</a>
   text: "I am the chemistry whizz at Samudra!
-Things you might want to know about me: <ul> <li>I love making lists.
-(Clearly.)</li> <li>I love the feeling of puzzle pieces falling into place - which is why I can't imagine doing anything else but research.</li> <li>I love square donuts.
+Things you might want to know about me: <ul> <li>I like making lists.
+(Clearly.)</li> <li>I love the feeling of puzzle pieces falling into place - which is why I can't imagine doing anything else but research.</li> <li>I prefer square donuts.
 They are arguably easier to eat.
 They never smear chocolate on your face!</li> </ul>"
 - url: https://www.linkedin.com/in/lawrenceyeh/
   image: team-lawrence.jpg
   title: <a href="https://www.linkedin.com/in/lawrenceyeh/" target="_blank">Lawrence Yeh</a>